approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/mdsource/MainConcepts.source.md

 They also determine the extension for both `.received.` and `.approved.` files.
 snippet: IApprovalWriter.cs

+## Namers
-## Namers figure out what the file should be called and where it is located.
+Namers are responsible for figure out what the file should be called and where it is located.
+They primarily do this by inspecting a stack trace to detect your test frameworks' attributes.

+## Reporters
+Reporters are called only on failure.
-## Reporters** are called on failure to help you determine what went wrong.
+They are responsible for such as opening Diff tools, copying commands to your clipboard or anything else that can help you determine what went wrong and fix it.

 ## Approval Output Files
+The core of Approvals is that your result and expectations are saved in output files.
+Actual: `ClassName.TestMethodName.received.txt`
+Expected: `ClassName.TestMethodName.approved.txt`

+The actual files (`.recieved.`) are deleted on success and should never be checked on your source control.
+The expected files (`.approved.`) need to be checked into your source control.

 ---